benjamint7604/benjamint7604.github.io/_posts/2018-11-2-Weekly-Reflection-07.md

 As said before:
 > The things happening behind the scenes
-> is somethine we don't need to worry about.
+> is something we don't need to worry about.
 > We call this the abstraction barrier...

 And thats all we really have done throughout the week and I feel like the lesson plan was productive and I have no problems with any of the concepts being learned in class so far.